OpenBB-finance/OpenBB/openbb_terminal/API_README.md

 TO BE COMPLETED once we finish the development

 ## Usage
+Now, let's explore what OpenBB SDK can do.
+At a high level, you can break down OpenBB SDK's functionalities into two main buckets: (1) Data layer and (2) Toolbox layer.
 ### 1. Data Layer

 ### **Getting financial data from multiple data sources using one single API**